 Just like that special Valentine’s Day, these truffles include a sweet surprise—fresh raspberries!
 The juicy centers contrast beautifully against the smooth dark chocolate coating, and each oversized candy only contains 28 calories.
 That’s less than a single Reese’s miniature peanut butter cup!

-You only need 5 ingredients for these sweets, most of which you already own!
-Cocoa powder, applesauce, honey, vanilla, and raspberries.
+You only need 5 ingredients to make these healthy chocolate truffles, most of which you probably have already!
+Cocoa powder, applesauce, pure maple syrup, vanilla, and raspberries.
 Just like with my other peppermint truffles, you cannot taste the applesauce!
-It simply acts as the glue to hold the truffle together instead of calorie-laden heavy cream.
+It simply acts as the glue to hold the truffle together instead of heavy cream.

-Put away your stovetop pots and double boilers—unlike regular truffles, these skinny ones don’t require heating because they don’t use cream!
+Put away your stovetop pots and double boilers—unlike regular truffles, these low calorie ones don’t require heating because they don’t use chocolate bars or cream!
 Just add everything except the raspberries to a bowl and stir until combined.
 Seriously, it’s that easy.
 Then pop the bowl in the fridge to chill for at least an hour, or up to a few days.

 Do not skip the chilling step.
 The mixture will be pretty tacky after you first finish mixing and sticks to your hands if you try rolling it into balls.
 I shaped mine after only 30 minutes in the fridge, but a fair amount still clung to my palms after shaping the lot.
 Oh well, more for me to lick sample, right?